7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 ```
 IDEA
 ```
-Figure 2 - Practicing applying the information
+Figure 2 - Practising applying the information
 ```
 [IDEA a] -> [IDEA b]
 ```